emilyruby/manifestoo/ukip.md

 * Establish a `Royal Commission`.
 * Scrap hospital care parking charges in England.
 * Abolish the `Care Quality Commission` and implement a new inspection regime.
+* Increase planned spending on mental health services by at least £500 million every year.
+* Integrate mental health training into the teacher-training syllabus and develop a national school-based counselling strategy for England.

 ## Security & Defense